 The surname Dodgson was first found in Worcestershire where they held a family seat from very ancient times.
 Alternatively, the family could have originated in Dutson, a hamlet northeast of Launceston in Cornwall.

-Important Dates for the Dodgson family
+Early History of the Dodgson family

 This web page shows only a small excerpt of our Dodgson research.
 Another 148 words (11 lines of text) covering the years 1066 and 1379 are included under the topic Early Dodgson History in all our PDF Extended History products and printed products wherever possible.